-- We checked that the data used by the Insurer's actuary was consistent with the data in the financial statements. - We engaged our own independent actuary to perform the following: - Evaluate the actuarial models and methodologies used by the Appointed Actuary in determining the claims liability. - Assess key actuarial judgements and assumptions and challenged them by comparing expectations based on the expert's experience, sector knowledge and independently observable industry trends. - Recalculate the provision based on the claims data in the financial statements.
+- We checked that the data used by the Insurer's actuary was consistent with the data in the financial statements. - We engaged an independent actuary to perform the following: - Evaluate the actuarial models and methodologies used by the Appointed Actuary in determining the claims liability. - Assess key actuarial judgements and assumptions and challenged them by comparing expectations based on the expert's experience, sector knowledge and independently observable industry trends.